danyi211/timber-docker/README.md

 ```
 docker run -v /path/to/local_dir:/path/in/container
 ```

+**NOTE:** It seems that most OSes will only mount volumes located in the User's directory (i.e. `~` on Mac, Linux).
+So, be sure to clone this repository to somewhere within your user home directory so that the `timber-docker/rootfiles` directory can be mounted within the container properly.

 The `path/to/local_dir` is the explicit path to the directory you want to mount, and `/path/in/container` is the full path to where you'd like to have it mounted in the container.
 As an example, if I wanted to mount the `rootfiles` directory in this repository to the container, to have access to the files there once inside the container, I would do:
 ```
 [amitav@thinkpad ~]: pwd